joshuakeel/joshuakeel.com/posts/what-does-it-mean-to-be-an-ethical-software-company.md

 Profit isn’t bad, but when that profit is hoarded and used to satisfy the greed of the already spectacularly wealthy, profit isn’t serving the public good.
 A society in which the well-being of less privileged individuals is protected is one in which we all have a chance to flourish.
 We all benefit from our neighbors, coworkers and acquaintances living meaningful and fulfilling lives.

-More corporations need to adopt the aims of B (or benefit) corporations, whose stated legal goals are to have a “positive impact on society, workers, the community and the environment in addition to profit.”<sup><a id="ffn1" href="#fn1" class="footnote">1</a></sup>
+More corporations need to adopt the aims of B (or benefit) corporations, whose stated legal goals are to have a “positive impact on society, workers, the community and the environment in addition to profit.”[^1]

 Community and environment should be valued corporate stakeholders.
 In their quest for profit, too many companies victimize both the earth and their local communities.
 Many companies are so bottom-line oriented that they frankly don’t care what impact they’re having on those around them.
 Their implicit values are selfishness and self-preservation, not making their communities better, or taking care of the planet.